dmudigdo/dmudigdo.github.io/_posts/2026-07-02-macgyver-yoghurt.md

 <image>

 The next day, it still wasn't as solid as I liked, but it was definitely an improvement.
-I had it with banana and peanuts, Mum liked it so the experiment was a success.
+I served it with banana and peanuts, Mum liked it so the experiment was a success.

 So not my finest batch, but considering it was made with improvised equipment in tropical Indonesia, it's pretty good.
 Making your own yoghurt ticks the boxes: you know exactly what goes into it, without the thickeners/stabilisersetc., and you avoid yet another plastic tub heading for the recycling bin.
-Most importantly, it's simply fun.
-There is something deeply satisfying about turning nothing more than milk and a spoonful of yoghurt into breakfast for the next week.
+Most importantly, it's quite fun.
+There is something deeply satisfying about turning milk and a spoonful of yoghurt into breakfast for the next week.